 Some organisations may want their activities to remain confidential and you will be given a chance to opt out of any involvement in media relations activity and further case study coverage of projects, should you see this as being necessary.
-However, the public description of the project you provide in your application will be made available in the public domain if your application is successful, and you are not able to opt out of the project description being published, as such, you must provide a short description (<300 words) of your proposed green distilleries solution.
+However, the public description of the project you provide in your application will be made available in the public domain if your application is successful, and you are not able to opt out of the project description being published, as such, you must provide a short description (<400 words) of your proposed project.
 In addition, all funded projects must include reporting and dissemination milestones - agreed with BEIS - as part of their project deliverables.
-Information about all contracts awarded will also be published on Contracts Finder.
+Information about all contracts awarded will also be published on Contracts Finder as legally required under The Public Contracts Regulations 2015.

-Any organisation that wishes to publicise its project, at any stage, must contact the Competition Project Manager or their Project Monitoring Officer at BEIS before doing so.
+Any organisation that wishes to publicise its project, at any stage, must contact the Competition Project Manager or their Project Monitoring Officer at BEIS for approval.

+H.2.
 Publication of results

 SBRI involves a high degree of risk-benefit sharing.
-In return for provision of funding and nonfinancial support during demonstration activities, BEIS expects to be able to use and share the results and outputs of the demonstration activities with other government departments.
+In return for provision of funding and non-financial support during demonstration activities, BEIS expects to be able to use and share the results and outputs of the demonstration activities with other government departments and on the government website (gov.uk).